srees1988/srees1988.github.io/_pages/about.md

 text-align: justify}
 </style>

-Hola!
-My name is Sreejith Sreedharan.
-Friends call me Sree:) I am an ever-curious data-driven marketer who’s based in Sydney and works for Servcorp as a Global Operations - Senior Marketing Analyst in Predictive Modelling.
+Hello!
+I'm Sreejith Sreedharan a.k.a Sree; an ever-curious data-driven marketer who’s based in Sydney and works for Servcorp as a Global Operations - Senior Marketing Analyst in Predictive Modelling.
 Before joining Servcorp, I have garnered a solid six years of international work experience in marketing data analytics/science from ACNC, M&C Saatchi Australia & Cognizant Technology Solutions.

 Professionally, I am immensely inspired by the potential for combining marketing with big data analytics and cloud computing; to provide scalable insights on targeted consumer behavior.
-Through the years, I have amassed skill sets in **Data Modelling** (R, SQL, Python), **Data Visualization** (Power BI, Qlik Sense, Tableau) and **Data Science** (Supervised/Unsupervised ML algorithms in R & Python) to be a boundless data storyteller in years to come.
+Through the years, I have amassed skill sets in **Data Modelling** (R, SQL, Python), **Data Visualization** (Power BI, Qlik Sense, Tableau, ggplot2, matplotlib) and **Data Science** (Supervised/Unsupervised Machine Learning algorithms in R & Python) to be a boundless data storyteller in years to come.
 In a few years down the road, I see myself working at the forefront of data-driven Marketing Management Consulting.

 Academically, I am an Electronics Engineering bachelor with a postgraduate degree in Information Technology & Strategic Marketing from University of Technology, Sydney (Outstanding International Students Award Holder in 2014 & 2015).
 Apart from my academic and professional life, I am keenly interested in traveling, soccer, skydiving, and metaphysics.